microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Invoke-PowerBIRestMethod.md

 ## DESCRIPTION
 Invokes a REST request against the Power BI service using the profile you're logged in with.
 The REST verb can be specified using the -Method parameter.
 The -Body parameter is required for the verbs POST, PUT, and PATCH.
-You must have logged in previously before, using Connect-PowerBIServiceAccount.
+Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.

 ## EXAMPLES